SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Pastoral Pest

 Although arixxi can be found anywhere, they are a particular plague in settled lands.
 An arixx hunts alone, lurking a few feet below roadways and pastures.
 When their sensitive antennae detect movement above, they burst from the earth, dragging living prey into their tunnels to be devoured.
-These hit-and-run tactics make the arixx virtually impossible to eradicate-unless they have the bad luck to ambush a party of well-armed adventurers.
+These hit-and-run tactics make the arixx virtually impossible to eradicate—unless they have the bad luck to ambush a party of well-armed adventurers.
 Many communities pay a handsome bounty for a slain arixx.

 #### Terror of the Thaw